i-am-yogesh/File-Organizer/README.md

 5. Done, Your Files are now organized.

 Files are organized based on there extension.
 Look at File-Organizer\Source-Files\FileTypes.cpp for extension that will be organized.
 Comment code extensions will not organized.
+NOTE : It is recommed to not change application name!